 The DE Foundation is a non-profit founded by Delux Designs (DE), LLC.

 Here we promote charity, community service and a helping hand for many different awareness topics and issues that may come about around the world right now.

 What Are We About

 The DE Foundation is a non-profit centered around acts of service.
-We encourage and promote positive awareness & charity for three different topics:
+We encourage and promote positive awareness & charity for, but not limited to, three different topics:

 - Educational Awareness through back to school supply drive events.

 - Domestic Violence Awareness against women through educational materials online.

 - Mental Health Awareness in the African American community through shedding light and opening up from first hand experiences.

 So far we have taken aim at bringing awareness to education with multiple back to school supply drives around the Carolinas to provide the tools needed for children to succeed educationally at no cost.
 We have taken aim at mental health awareness by displaying our own founder’s (@K_DougDE) personal experiences with mental health as a way to begin the conversation on things people in the African American community have either overlooked in the past or would not normally talk about on a regular basis.
 Our third order of business is providing more resources, tools, and education behind domestic violence against women in our society.